Your Questions Answered

 Short answer: yes.
 Regardless of your budget, I’d love to have an initial consultation with you to better understand your needs and budget challenges.

-Long answer: I’ve found that organizations unable to pay a grant writer a fair project or hourly salary are often not ready to apply for or manage grant funds.
+Long answer: I’ve found that organizations unable to work with a consultant often not ready to apply for or manage grant funds.
 And that’s okay.
 Take a look at my grants checklist for starters.
 Your responses will be a good indicator of your readiness to venture into the grants world.
 Check out this resource for more info.
 Also, let me encourage you that in many cases, grants are not the end all be all.

 A good grants consultant will dissuade you from “chasing dollars” and give you honest recommendations for the best use of your time.